haozturk/cayman/index.md

 # Final Words & Acknowledgements

 It has been a great summer for me.
-I would like to thank mentors Davide Costanzo, James Catmore and especially Alaettin Serhan Mete for his continuous support throughout the timeline.
+I would like to thank mentors Davide Costanzo, James Catmore and especially Alaettin Serhan Mete for his continuous support throughout the coding period.
 I look forward to continue to contribute to the project and see future challenges!